huskyachao/starter-hugo-academic/content/publication/MagBackdoor-Oakland23/index.md

 ---
-title: 'MagBackdoor: Beware of Your Loudspeaker as Backdoor of Magnetic Attack for Malicious Command Injection'
+title: "(IEEE S&P'23)MagBackdoor: Beware of Your Loudspeaker as Backdoor of Magnetic Attack for Malicious Command Injection"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here